Sony World Photography Awards 2013 - Youth Award

 - Entry Close:

-We are searching for the next generation of talented young photographers in this new competition, open to anyone 19 and under, apart from The Tate Award, which is open to anyone between 16 to 25 years old.
+We are searching for the next generation of talented young photographers in this competition, open to anyone 19 and under.

 Whether you are studying photography in school or college, or just have a passion for taking photographs of your daily life, enter this competition for the chance to become the Sony World Photography Awards, Youth Award Winner.

 There are three great categories available to enter that will allow you to illustrate your blossoming photographic talent; Culture, Environment and People.

 Basic Members can enter up to 3 images into one category or across all categories.